 - Register on a space-available basis;

 - Register no earlier than the first day of classes with signatures from faculty.

-Continuing education students who later decide to become degree-seeking may count only seven (7) courses taken under the continuing education guidelines toward a degree.
+Continuing education students who later decide to become degree-seeking may count toward a degree only seven (7) courses taken under the continuing education guidelines.

 Persons wishing to take courses as continuing education students must obtain and complete the appropriate paperwork in the Office of the Registrar and Academic Advising prior to attending class.
 Any questions should be directed to the Office of the Registrar and Academic Advising.

 Regular degree-seeking students registered full- or part-time in the traditional college program are not permitted to take courses at the reduced rate as continuing education students.

 Special students are defined as short-term (one year or less) students who do not plan to graduate from St. Olaf and are usually part-time.
 High school honor students are one category of special students; continuing education students are also considered special students.
 Anyone not in the categories mentioned above who wishes to register as a special student must contact the Office of the Registrar and Academic Advising for forms and submit transcripts from any high school or college previously attended.